zytx121/doc_demo/docs/en/intro.md

 # Learn the Basics

-This chapter introduces you to the basic conception of few shot learning, and the framework of MMFewShot, and provides links to detailed tutorials about MMFewShot.
+This chapter introduces you to the basic conception of rotation detection, and the framework of MMRotate, and provides links to detailed tutorials about MMRotate.

 ## What is rotation detection